Moron 5.2: The Transformation

-Moron 5.2: The Transformation is a 2014 Filipino superhero comedy film and the direct sequel to Moron 5 and the Crying Lady starring Luis Manzano, Billy Crawford, Marvin Agustin, Matteo Guidicelli, DJ Durano and John Lapus.
+Moron 5.2: The Transformation is a 2014 Filipino superhero comedy film and the direct sequel to Moron 5 and the Crying Lady starring Luis Manzano, Billy Crawford, Marvin Agustin, Matteo Guidicelli, DJ Durano and John Lapus..
+The title “Moron 5” is a play on the name of the American pop rock band, Maroon 5.

 Unlike the first film, MVP Entertainment was not involved the film.
 This is also the last film appearance of comedian German Moreno, who died in a cardiac arrest in Quezon City, Diliman on January 8, 2016, aged 82.

 The film also stars Matteo Guidicelli as a replacement of Martin Escudero due to his scheduling conflicts with Feng Shui 2.

 Plot

 The film begins with the ending scene from the first movie, where Albert Macapagal, Isaac Estrada, Aristotle Ramos, Mozart Twister Aquino, and Michael Angelo Marcos graduate from high school.
 Albert narrates that they had no idea there would be a sequel and that they only discovered their dreams after finishing college.

 Albert aspired to be a lawyer but quit law school due to pressure.
 He became a hopia salesman in Binondo, got married, and had a child named Marcus (Macoy).

 Isaac aspired to enter showbiz but never received callbacks.
 He ended up working as security personnel at showbiz events, got married, and had a son named Fidel.

 Aristotle aspired to be a chef but was repeatedly fired from five-star hotels and restaurants due to his mistakes.
 He decided to open a bakery, got married, and had a daughter named Gloria.

 Mozart aspired to compete in bodybuilding competitions but ended up working in a local gym, where he frequently got into trouble due to being accident-prone.
 When his mother won a lottery jackpot, he suggested using the money to open a fitness gym.
 He also got married and had a daughter named Korina (Cory).

 Michael Angelo suffered severe facial burns after mistakenly pouring kerosene on their barbecue grill and needed reconstructive plastic surgery.
 Post-surgery, his new face resembled Matteo Guidicelli's instead of his original face (Mart Escudero).
 The doctor remarked that his new face could attract girlfriends, including Sarah Geronimo.
 However, Michael Angelo fell in love with Filomena, Aristotle's aunt.

 Despite Albert, Isaac, Aris, Mozart, and Michael Angelo being known for their foolishness, their children are quite the opposite.